IDCoin/IDCoin/README.md

 With IDCoin you could instantly determine if someone's +5 rating actually meant anything especially if they gave everyone +5.
 You could instantly baseline the feedback.

 With a Web of Trust model you could choose to transact with people and business that are say only within 3 or 4 degree's of separation.
-In this way you could completely detect and ignore any asto-turfing.
+In this way you could completely detect and ignore any "astro-turfing."

 IDcoin is different than http://identifi.org in that it will be based on PGP/GPG and will work to create plugins to support email clients.
 In this way you could generate coins just by sending an encrypted email.